-After the Spin-off, we reconstituted our Board and adopted the following general director compensation practices.
+Following the Spin-off, we reconstituted our Board and adopted the following general director compensation practices.
 When a non-employee director joins the Board, the non-employee director is granted 25,000 RSUs.
 These RSUs vest in three equal annual installments beginning on the first anniversary of the grant date.
-Each of our non-employee directors, Peter Benz, Andrew Frawley and Donald Mathis, were granted 25,000 RSUs shortly after the Spin-off.
-Additionally, non-employee directors are paid annually \$40,000 plus \$10,000 for the Chairman of the Audit Committee (Mr. Benz) and \$5,000 to the Chairmen of each of the Compensation Committee (Mr. Mathis) and the Corporate Governance and Nominating Committee (Mr. Frawley).
+Following her appointment to the Board on December 9, 2019, Ms. Shattuck Kohn was granted 25,000 RSUs.
+Additionally, non-employee directors are paid quarterly \$10,000 plus \$2,500 for the Chairman of the Audit Committee (during 2019, Mr. Benz) and \$1,250 to the Chairmen of each of the Compensation Committee (Mr. Mathis) and the Corporate Governance and Nominating Committee (Mr. Frawley).

 Additionally, on the date of each annual meeting, non-employee directors will be granted the number of RSUs representing shares of the Company's common stock with a grant date value equal to \$75,000.
-The RSUs will vest in three equal annual installments beginning on the first anniversary of the grant date, subject to accelerated vesting in certain circumstances.
-The number of RSUs will be determined using the average closing price of our common stock on the five trading days before the annual meeting.
+The RSUs vest in three equal annual installments beginning on the first anniversary of the grant date, subject to accelerated vesting in certain circumstances.
+The number of RSUs is determined using the average closing price of our common stock on the five trading days before the annual meeting.